 December 1, 2018, is an important date that all Canadian beef producers should be aware of.
 It marks the end of the phase-in period, after which Health Canada will enforce new regulations as to how medically important antimicrobials (MIA) that were previously sold over the counter without veterinary prescription are regulated, dispensed and used within […] Read more

-Animal Health: News Roundup from the October 2018 issue of Canadian Cattlemen
+Reprinted from the April 1951 issue of Canadian Cattlemen